 - Providing our customers with information on special offers, events, and promotions offered by us at MBC or our business partners;

-- Contacting our customers directly or through a business partner, such as JD Power or Maritz, in order to survey our customers’ level of satisfaction with our products and services and to enable us to better understand our customers’ interests and needs; or
+- Contacting our customers directly or through a business partner, such as JD Power, Maritz or Ipsos Loyalty GmbH, in order to survey our customers’ level of satisfaction with our products and services and to enable us to better understand our customers’ interests and needs; or

 - Enrolling our customers to receive a 6 month free trial of SIRIUS Satellite Radio.2